Insider Selling: Roku, Inc. (NASDAQ:ROKU) Director Sells 265 Shares of Stock

-Roku, Inc. (NASDAQ:ROKU) Director Mai Fyfield sold 265 shares of the firm’s stock in a transaction dated Friday, June 11th.
+Roku, Inc. (NASDAQ:ROKU) Director Mai Fyfield sold 265 shares of the firm’s stock in a transaction that occurred on Friday, June 11th.
 The shares were sold at an average price of $348.00, for a total value of $92,220.00.
-Following the sale, the director now owns 878 shares in the company, valued at $305,544.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Following the completion of the transaction, the director now directly owns 878 shares in the company, valued at $305,544.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.

 Mai Fyfield also recently made the following trade(s):